PlanterApp/planter_docs/content/en/docs/300_plant-information/301_how-to-grow/index.md

 {{< screenshot Carrots-description.jpg "Screenshot of carrots description" >}}

 #### Quick Info
 General planting and care information.
-Many of the **Quick Info** cards display additional details when selected:<br /><br />
+Many of the **quick info cards** display additional details when selected:<br /><br />
 {{< screenshot Carrots-quick-info.jpg "Screenshot of carrots Quick Info cards" >}}<br /><br />

 - **Spacing:** how many plants fit within a square foot.
-The plant spacing per square foot can be customized by tapping on this card.
+The plant spacing per square foot can be customized by selecting this card.

 - **Depth:** how deep to plant the seeds (not transplants).
 For plants that aren't typically grown from seed, the Depth card does not appear.